 Your middle school library includes both middle grade books (for ages 8-12) and young adult (YA) books (for ages 13-18).
 YA books allow for profanity, graphic violence, and romance and sexuality, though not all YA books contain these topics.
 Any YA book containing these mature topics will be designated with a YA STICKER ON THE SPINE.
-All books in your library are available for check out, but our 5th and 6th grade patrons will need to have librarian approval to take out YA books, which usually requires a teacher or parent reference.
+All books in your library are available for check out, but our 5th and 6th grade patrons will need to have approval to take out YA books.
+The collection is developed to have options for middle grade reads that are similar to the topics within any YA book on our shelves.
+Parents are welcome to email permission for their 5th or 6th grade student.
 For more information, please check our Selection Policy or Procedures for Re-Evaluation of Materials.

 The students and staff in the Natick Public School Library system will feel welcome, be curious, and will be equipped and empowered for lifelong learning, through access to information, competence with information literacy skills and commitment to understanding and creating solutions to the problems and challenges ahead.

 The mission of the Natick Public Schools Library Media Program is to create a welcoming, inclusive learning environment through rich, diverse literature and a curriculum that reflects our students and global community.
 We are committed to ensuring that students and staff are effective users of ideas and information.
 As School Library Media personnel, it is our job to empower students to be critical thinkers, enthusiastic readers, skillful researchers, and ethical users of information.